In this issue:

 Student Loan Repayment Webinars

 The National Student Loan Service Centre provides informative webinars about the process of repaying your student loans, both OSAP and other provincial loans.
-March dates are available for sign-up now, and new dates are added regularly. https://attendee.gotowebinar.com/rt/9091886205345409794
+Sessions from April onwards are available for sign-up now at: https://attendee.gotowebinar.com/rt/9091886205345409794

 Awards and Scholarship – Current Opportunities

-Award descriptions and application criteria for this, and other awards are available at http://www.utm.utoronto.ca/registrar/financial-aid-awards/scholarships-awards/course-scholarships-awards
+Award descriptions and application criteria for all available awards may be found at: http://www.utm.utoronto.ca/registrar/financial-aid-awards/scholarships-awards/course-scholarships-awards

 Business Minor for Science Students